Your product or service is ready for launching. Now, all you have to do is begin promoting it.

 Your introductory story is to show the audience that you know their pain points well.
 For example, numerous online coaches share their stories given that they fit their coaching program.

-Consider this: When a friend of yours shares his/her experience about a product/service that has helped them solve a certain problem in their life, he/she always does it in a storytelling way.
+Consider this: When a friend of yours shares their experience about a product/service that has helped them solve a certain problem in their life, they always do it in a storytelling way.

 John or Maria tell you how Product M or Service N have helped them overcome their struggles.
 You start to believe if they have changed for good, so can you.
 The same logic applies to your audience.

 Often, that’s the decisive factor when people choose to buy.
-Use your introductory story as a means to paint a picture in your reader’s mind, so they can visualize the transformation.
+Use your introductory story as a means to paint a picture in your reader’s minds, so they can visualize the transformation.

 When you plan a visit to a new place, you open your favorite travel blogger’s website to seek options.
 You want to know if they’ve enjoyed the city BEFORE you book a flight.